AntigoneRandy/PTYNet/README.md

 # PTYNet
-The official implementation of the paper "Free Fine-tuning: A Plug-and-Play Watermarking Scheme for Deep Neural Networks".
+The official implementation of the paper "Free Fine-tuning: A Plug-and-Play Watermarking Scheme for Deep Neural Networks". [arXiv]()